Make a Bloomin’ Onion at Home

-Bloomin’ onions or sometimes called “onion blossoms” have been around for for-ever and with good reason.
-Bloomin’ onions are delicious.
-Just about everyone has heard of a Bloomin’ Onion and most people have probably even eaten a bloomin’ onion.
+Bloomin’ onions or sometimes called “onion blossoms” and have been around for for-ever.
+With good reason, they’re delicious.
+Just about everyone has heard of a Bloomin’ Onion and most people have probably even eaten a one.
 My first bloomin’ onion experience was when we ordered one at Outback Steak House several years back.
 Outback was one of many new restaurants that opened in our area at that time.

 Bloomin’ Onion Maker